Crowd protests relocation of abortion clinic to New Mexico – KION546

 Crowd protests relocation of abortion clinic to New Mexico

 LAS CRUCES, N.M.
-(AP) — Anti-abortion activists from across the country have converged in southern New Mexico to protest relocation plans by the Mississippi clinic at the center of the court battle that overturned Roe v.
-Wade.
-They rallied Tuesday night near the location where the owner of Jackson Women’s Health Organization plans to open her new clinic in Las Cruces next week.
-New Mexico’s Democratic-controlled Legislature and Democratic governor support access to abortion.
-But speakers told the crowd that a culture shift was needed to ensure women can get support rather than feel like abortion is the only option.
-They announced a new clinic will open next door to the abortion clinic to provide pregnancy and childbirth support services.
+(AP) — Anti-abortion activists have converged in southern New Mexico to protest relocation plans by the Mississippi clinic at the center of the court battle that overturned the Roe v.
+Wade court decision that legalized abortion nationwide.
+The demonstrators rallied Tuesday night near the site where the owner of Jackson Women’s Health Organization plans to open her new clinic in the city of Las Cruces next week.
+The state’s Democratic-controlled Legislature and Democratic governor support abortion access.
+But speakers told the crowd that a culture shift is needed so women can get support instead of feeling like abortion is their only option.
+They plan to open their own health clinic next door.